-Once the Institutional Review Board (IRB) granted permission to survey certified primary teachers, elementary teachers, and middle school teachers, the researcher obtained permission to administer the survey to teachers from the RESA district.
+The Institutional Review Board (IRB) granted permission for this study (see Appendix C).
+Once the IRB granted permission to survey certified primary teachers, elementary teachers, and middle school teachers, the researcher obtained permission to administer the survey to teachers from the RESA district (see Appendix D).
 Prior to sending out the survey, the researcher asked for permission to be on the agenda to speak to all superintendents to gain permission to conduct the study.
-The researcher addressed all superintendents in the RESA at one of the monthly superintendent meetings to bring awareness for the proposed study.
-After obtaining approval from the area superintendents, the researcher sent an informed consent letter to all school principals requesting permission to conduct the study in the representative schools.
+The researcher addressed all superintendents in the RESA at one of the monthly superintendent meetings to bring awareness for the proposed study, which all approved (see Appendix E).
+After obtaining approval from the area superintendents, the researcher sent an informed consent letter to all school principals requesting permission to conduct the study in the representative schools (see Appendix F).

 Prior to the survey being administered, a follow-up letter was mailed to principals asking them to encourage survey participation in their building.
-A letter was mailed to the schools and given to teachers explaining the survey.
+A letter was mailed to the schools and given to teachers explaining the survey (see Appendix G).
 The researcher asked that the administrative secretary place the letters into the teachers' mailboxes.
 The letter should have been given to teachers prior to the survey being administered.
 Afterward, the survey was sent out electronically to teachers.
 Two weeks after the survey was sent out, the researcher sent a follow-up email to teachers reminding them to complete the survey.